 Every house has its own story, even before the first folks move in.
-As someone who reads houses, I learn that story and tell it to you so you can make a more informed decision on whether to purchase the property.
+As someone who reads houses, I learn that story so that you can make an informed decision on the property.

-Beware of the influence of agents in making your choice of inspector.
-Careless inspectors and inspectors of scant expertise will miss things, report less.
-Inspectors like these are the choice of agents for you to hire because reports that miss things help protect the agent’s commission.
+Be aware of the influence of agents when making your choice of inspector.
+Inspectors who are careless or inept will miss things and report less.
+Such inspectors are the choice of agents to refer to you because reports that miss things help protect their commission.

-I don’t solicit agents for inspection referrals.
-Agents have interests (their commission) that are different than yours (the house).
-By avoiding the influence of agents, I’m left with only your interests to serve.
+Likewise, I don’t solicit agents for inspection referrals.
+By shutting the door to the influence of agents, I’m left with only your interests to serve.

-I’m license locally in electrical and AC/heating service.
+I’m licensed locally in electrical and AC/heating service.
 My 14 years as an inspector was preceded by 14 years self-employed in the trades, serving all major trades but plumbing.

-As a home inspector, I cover what I can see, report what I know and research what I don’t know.
-The state requirements are miniscule and take only about 20 minutes to satisfy.
-My inspections run from 1 to 4 hours, averaging about 2 1/2 hours onsite.
+My inspections cover what I can see and what I know, researching what I don’t know.
+They run from 1 to 4 hours, averaging about 2 1/2 hours onsite.
 The customized report writing is done offsite, and takes the rest of the day.
-Reports are Emailed within 24 hours once the inspection begins.
+Reports are Emailed within 24 hours of the beginning of the inspection.

 My inspections are thorough and my reports concise.
 I don’t waste your attention.
 I write what you need to know and what you want to know.

 My name is Marc LeBlanc.
 I own Sherlock Inspection, serving south-central Louisiana with integrity since 2003.
-You want me as your inspector because of my expertise in both inspecting and reporting, and because I tell you exactly what I find.
+You want me as your inspector because of my dual expertise in inspecting and in reporting, and because I tell you exactly what I find.